Read our 2023 annual report

 1. Violation of human rights or persecution

 This is where terminology can get a bit technical; while conflict is almost always a form of violence, not all forms of violence are, by definition, conflict.
-And still, many people become refugees due to persecutions that violate their human rights.
-Take, for instance, the Rohingya crisis; one of the biggest current refugee crises.
-Violence directed at the Rohingya people in Rakhine State is a fundamental violation of their human rights at a mass scale.
+Take, for instance, the Rohingya crisis.
+The Rohingya are a stateless ethnic minority and have faced decades of persecution.
+The most recent surge, beginning in Rakhine State in 2017, led to one of the largest refugee situations today.

 2. Hunger and famine